 I bumped into some online courses, which I thought could have been interesting; so I made it one of my summer goals and I signed up for a French course on positive parenting.

 The main principles of the discipline, for as I knew it, were deeply in accordance to my own values; but I was a bit skeptical, afraid to infringe it towards a permissive style which could have led my husband into taking the authoritarian one.

 Instead, I was happy to note that the rule setting process was a strong part of this approach too.

-When your emotion means you have to offer a choice
+Why your emotions say you have to give your kids a choice

 At some point over the course, I'm presented with this interesting method : what emotion does the unwanted behavior of your child trigger?
 Your reaction should depend upon this emotion.
 I'm synthesizing it here, but it sounded very strange and yet captivating.

 When I'm feeling angry or challenged by my child's behavior (which was indeed my case most of the time) : the child's mirrored goal is to seek control, because she believes that she exists only when she has control over what's going on.